 Licensees’ obligations include notifying the FMA of certain events and providing us with information.
 For example, section 412 of the FMC Act require a derivatives issuer to report various matters to the FMA as soon as practicable, including any breach (or likely breach) of its market services licensee obligations and any other material change of circumstance.

 Licensed derivative issuers are FMC reporting entities and must comply with all of the following:

 All licensed derivatives issuers are required to complete and submit an annual regulatory return.
 The return is a series of questions about your business and how your licensed service is used.

-In subsequent years, licensees will be required to complete an annual regulatory return for the 12-month period ending 30 June and submit it to the FMA by 30 September of that year.
+Licensees are required to complete an annual regulatory return for the 12-month period ending 30 June and submit it to the FMA by 30 September of that year.

 The information you provide us through the annual return helps us to:

 The Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (the Act) imposes several obligations:

 The FMC Act sets out minimum compliance standards of behaviour for people operating in the financial markets.
 It prohibits:

 Please contact us to report misconduct, make a complaint or give us a ‘tip-off’.